whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-29-Her-Shave-Co-January-2016-First-Box-Subscription-Review-Coupon.md

 <img src="/images/HerShaveCoFirstBoxShavingBrush2.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

-<p>So far I haven't noticed any shedding and hope that's the case as I use this more.
+<p>So far I haven't noticed any shedding and hope that remains true as I use this more.
 And for those of you who have not used a shaving brush before, the way to use it is to wet the brush with warm water, shake off the excess water, then swirl it into the soap to gather the right amount of product.
 After my brush had soap on it, I brushed it along my legs and it really did apply the product smoothly and evenly, I was pleasantly surprised.
 I can totally get used to this!</p>

 <br>